Dissipative Measure Valued Solutions to the Stochastic Compressible Navier-Stokes Equations and Inviscid-Incompressible Limit: Abstract

 \section{Abstract}

-We introduce a concept of dissipative measure valued martingale solutions for stochastic compressible Navier--Stokes equations.
-These solutions are weak from a probabilistic perspective, since they include both the driving Wiener process and the probability space as an integral part of the solution.
-Then, for the stochastic compressible Navier--Stokes system, we establish the relative energy inequality, and as a result, we demonstrate the path-wise weak–strong uniqueness principle.
+We introduce the concept of dissipative measure valued martingale solutions for the stochastic compressible Navier--Stokes equations.
+These solutions are probabilistically weak, as they incorporate both the underlying Wiener process and the probability space as intrinsic components of the formulation.
+For the stochastic compressible Navier--Stokes system, we further derive a relative energy inequality, which serves as the foundation for establishing a path-wise weak–strong uniqueness principle.
 We also look at the inviscid--incompressible limit of the underlying system of equations using the relative energy inequality.